ImperialCollegeLondon/fractalgenetics/README.md

 ### 5. digital-heart
 Trabeculation GWAS in Digital-heart project cohort (validation cohort) containing analysis pipelines for genotype and phenotype processing, GWAS and GWAS results processing.

+### 6. Finite element modelling
+Finite element modeling input files (Abaqus Standard, SIMULIA, Dessault Systemes)for the simulation of 5 consecutive cardiac cycles of the left ventricle, starting from the ventricular reference configuration (zero ventricular pressure).